marissakirjonen/informationSecurity/h4-ETAOIN.md

 Algorithms and Keys
 -	Cryptographic Algorithm (Cipher): mathematical function for encryption and decryption
--	Restricted Algorithm: Security relies on keeping the algorithm secret o	not up to today’s standards o	not ideal for larger/changing groups, as if one user leaves then the algorithm must change o	no quality control or standardization
+-	Restricted Algorithm: Security relies on keeping the algorithm secre
+  -	not up to today’s standards
+  -	not ideal for larger/changing groups, as if one user leaves then the algorithm must change
+  -	no quality control or standardization
--	Modern algorithms user a key (K) o	K = number, keyspace is the range of possible key values
+-	Modern algorithms user a key (K)
+-	K = number, keyspace is the range of possible key values
 - Earlier functions become:
   - EK(M) = C
   - DK(C) = M